mdinos/sensors-data/README.md

 ## Compatability

-This has been tested on Linux Mint 19.
+This has been tested on Linux Mint 19 - does not work on Mac OS.

 Requires these: